KnowZero/Krita-PythonPluginDeveloperTools/README.md

 The goal of these tools is to make it easier for people to develop python plugins.

 ## Install instructions:

+Download by clicking Code on top and Download ZIP, then follow the instructions shown here:

 https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html

 ## Current features include: